Battle of Alaboi: Battle

 The Mughals concentrated their army near Alaboi hills in the vicinity of Dalbari.
 There was a vast plain in front of the Mughal camp, extending from the Brahmaputra to the Sessa River on the other.
 Lachit Borphukan wanted to avoid an open encounter with the superior Rajput cavalry, but the king ordered him to proceed.
 Ram Singh I despatched a force under Mir Nawab, and the Borphukan sent an army of forty thousand men.
 The Buranjis narrate that a female warrior named Madanvati at the vanguard of the Mughal army, rushed into the enemy lines with the speed of lightning, killing many soldiers with her sword, until she was shot dead by the Assamese soldiers.
 Persian sources do not mention it, possibly because Madanvati may have been a man disguised as a woman to demoralise the Assamese army.
 When the fight continued undecided, Ram Singh I ordered his lieutenants to engage the Assamese while retiring to the forts with spoils and captives.
 The Rajput soldiers were equipped with Yantras, machines with long shields, so that they could fight uninjured.
 The Assamese army was not prepared for the Mughal weapons and cavalry.
 As a result, the Assamese army lost ten thousand of their brave men.

+Aftermath

+The Mughal emperor Aurangzeb was pleased with the successe at Alaboi and increased Ram Singh's mansab from 4000 to 5000.
+Ram Singh was also instructed to invest Guwahati soon, and if it was not possible, to devastate the land and plunder the Ahom kingdom and its people.